On energy consistency of intermediate states in HLL-type MHD Riemann solvers: Introduction

 A more comprehensive eigenwave structure allows the HLL-type schemes to resolve (MHD) waves more accurately.
-In the meantime, the estimations of wave speeds and the calculations of intermediate states are important for both robustness and accuracy.
-For example, estimating fast wave speeds contributes to preserving the positivity of scalar variables \cite{EINFELDT1991}.
-To be consistent with the integral form of the conservation laws, which is described as a consistency condition \cite{Toro2009}, the HLLC scheme of Li \cite{Li2005} (denoted as HLLC-L hereafter) uses the HLL approximation for the induction equation, while the intermediate states of the other equations are given based on the Rankine–Hugoniot (RH) jump relations across the fast waves.
-The HLLC scheme of Gurski \cite{Gurski2004} (denoted as HLLC-G hereafter) applies the RH jump relations also to the induction equation, breaking the conservation laws within the Riemann fan, and thus extra dissipation is added via an approach similar to Linde's Riemann solver \cite{Linde2002}, to avoid nonphysical oscillations.
-The HLLD scheme \cite{Miyoshi2005}, which satisfies the consistency condition and is of higher resolution, may not be as robust, especially under strong magnetisations \cite{Mattia2021}.
+In the meantime, estimates of wave speeds and calculations of intermediate states are essential for both robustness and accuracy.
+For example, estimating fast wave speeds helps preserve the positivity of scalar variables \cite{EINFELDT1991}.
+To be consistent with the integral form of the conservation laws, which is described as a consistency condition \cite{Toro2009}, the HLLC scheme of Li \cite{Li2005} (denoted as HLLC-L hereafter) uses the HLL approximation for the induction equation.
+In contrast, the intermediate states of the other equations are calculated based on the Rankine–Hugoniot (RH) jump relations across the fast waves.
+The HLLC scheme of Gurski \cite{Gurski2004} (denoted as HLLC-G hereafter) applies the RH jump relations also to the induction equation, breaking the conservation laws within the Riemann fan, and thus extra dissipation is added via an approach similar to Linde's Riemann solver \cite{Linde2002}, to avoid nonphysical oscillations. { Therefore, only the HLLD scheme \cite{Miyoshi2005} can satisfy the consistency condition without sacrificing the resolution for contact discontinuity}.